herrkraatz/react-unit-testing/README.md

 *Note:*
 - For a list of other Unit Test JavaScript frameworks, see https://en.wikipedia.org/wiki/List_of_unit_testing_frameworks#JavaScript
-- Of course you are not bound to a JavaScript framework.

 ## <a id="chapter2a"></a>i.
 Unit Testing with Stack `Webpack`, `Babel`, `Mocha`, `Chai`